glennmckechnie/weewx-sqlbackup/README.md

     09:22 AM $ echo 'pragma integrity_check;' | sqlite3 pmon.sdb
     ok

+### Another view - Info from the scripts comments

-## Notes and WARNINGS (Again! and from skin.conf)
+    """ Notes and WARNINGS

     DON'T back the whole database up with this skin.
 You'll overload weewx and weird things will happen.

-The idea is to instead select a small rolling window from the database, and dump this at each report_timing interval.
+    The idea is to instead select a small rolling window from the database (if its a MySQL or  MariaDB) and dump this at each report_timing interval.
 We will use that as a partial backup.
+    If it's an sqlite dtabase, it will dump it (them) all.
-At restore time we'll then need to select some or all, and stitch them together as appropriate.
+    At restore time we'll then need to select some or all of the dump files, and stitch them together as appropriate.

-This skin was created to backup a mysql database that runs purely in memory.
+    This skin was created to backup a mysql database that runs purely in memory, it has since evolved to include sqlite databases as well.
-And because that's a little! fragile, the script runs every hour, and dumps the last 24 hours of the database to the mysql_bup_file in the format...
+    Because running a database is a little! fragile (to say the least mI configured my script to run every hour, and dumps the last 24 hours of the database to the xxsql_bup_file in the format...
          {database}-host.{hostname}-{epoch-timestamp}-{window-time-period}.gz
- eg:weatherpi-host.masterofpis-201706132105-24hours.gz
+    eg:  weatherpi-host.masterofpis-201706132105-24hours.gz

     Those intervals are handled easily on my setup and do not interrupt the report generation in weewx.
+Your processor, memory and database sizes will be different to mine...
 YMWV

  Jun 13 21:05:42 masterofpis wee_reports[26062]: sqlbackup: Created backup in 0.31 seconds

     You'll need to adjust the values to suit you.
-Set sql_debug = "2" in the skin.conf while you do so.
+Setting sql_debug = "2" in the skin.conf iwill help you while you do so.
-This script currently performs no error checking so check the resulting files for integrity. disk full, will return silence! empty database, will return silence!
+    This script currently performs no error checking so check the resulting files for integrity.
+    disk full, it will return silence!
+    empty database, it will also return silence!

-Reasons for doing it this way (instead of seperate scripts and cron) are that it should integrate easily with the weewx process.
+    Reasons for doing it this way (instead of seperate scripts and cron) are that it should integrate easily with the weewx proces.
 This report runs after database writes have been done (providing you don't ask too much of it), and keeping it under the weewx umbrella fits the "one stop shop" model.
+If we don't interfere too much we should slip under the radar.
     Keep it small and sensible and that should all remain true.

-Testing: Backup your mysql database first - via other methods.
+    Testing: BACK UP your database first - via other methods.
+(Okay, I've used this script by passing the current unix time·
+    # date +"%s"
+    # returns  current epoch time
+    In short...
-Modify your variables, and turn on debug in the skin.conf file Then copy and modify a minimal weewx.conf file as weewx.wee.conf and invoke it by using.
+    Open skin.conf, modify the variables, turn on sql_debug To help speed up the process, bypass the report_timing setting and cycle through the setup process quickly by copying and modifying a minimal weewx.conf file as weewx.wee.conf and invoke that by using.

     wee_reports /etc/weewx/weewx.wee.conf && tail -n20 /var/log/syslog | grep wee_report

+    then watch your logs
+    """